aerogear/aerogear.org/docs/specs/aerogear-client-pipe/index.markdown

 delete( id, callback )
  : This method will delete a resource with identified by *id*.
 If successful `callback.onSuccess` will be called with no parameter.

-**Pipe** implementations are allowed to delegate to or proxy objects which perform lower level operations such as file reads, socket connections, etc.  If this is the case, a **Pipe** object should expose this object as a *Handler* property.

 ### Configuration